ajbozdar/my-do/README.md

-# my-do
+# MyDo

 MyDo is a small CLI based to-do app in JavaScript.
-I created if for personal use.
+I created if for the personal use.